speedie1337/docpp/README.md

 cmake --install . --prefix /usr
 ```

+This will install the library to /usr/lib and the headers to /usr/include/docpp.
+If you use Arch Linux, you can install the library by specifying -DBUILD_ARCH=ON to the cmake build command.
+This requires makepkg.
+If you don't specify anything, a PKGBUILD will be generated in the build directory.
+If you use Gentoo Linux, an ebuild will automatically be generated in the build directory.
+If you use a package manager that uses DEB or RPM packages, you can enable the BUILD_DEB or BUILD_RPM options to generate a package, which will be placed in the build directory.

 ## Usage

 Just include docpp.hpp in your project and link against the library.
 Examples can be found in the examples directory.